Skip to main content

 Six decades.
 166 debates.
 And the power of AI (thanks ai).

 I analyzed every presidential debate since 1960.
+Every word.
+Every exchange.
+Every moment that shaped American politics.

 To find out what actually wins elections…